-Problem 1.50 (Leader election) Assume that all processors of a network have a state variable, say leader, initially set to unknown.
+Problem 1.55 (Leader election).
+Assume that all processors of a network have a state variable, say leader, initially set to unknwn.
 We say that a leader is elected when one and only one processor has the state variable set to true and all others have it set to false.
 Elect a leader.

-This is a task that is a bit more global in nature.
-We display here a solution that requires individual processors to know the diameter of the network, denoted by $\operatorname{diam}(\mathcal{S})$, or an upper bound on it.
+This task that is a bit more global in nature.
+We display here a solution that requires individual processors to know the diameter of the network, denoted by diam(S), or an upper bound on it:

-[Informal description] At each communication round, each agent sends to all its neighbors the maximum UID it has received up to that time.
+[Informal description] In each communication round, each agent sends to its out-neighbors the maximum UID it has received up to that time.
 This is repeated for diam(S) rounds.
 At the last round, each agent compares the maximum received UID with its own, and declares itself a leader if they coincide, or a non-leader otherwise.

-The algorithm is called FLOODMAX: the maximum UID in the network is transmitted to other agents in an incremental fashion.
+The algorithm is called the FLOODMAX ALGORITHM: the maximum UID in the network is transmitted to other agents in an incremental fashion.
 At the first communication round, agents that are neighbors of the agent with the maximum UID receive the message from it.
 At the next communication round, the neighbors of these agents receive the message with the maximum UID.
-This process goes on for diam(S) rounds to ensure that every agent receives the maximum UID.
-Note that there are networks for which all agents receive the message with the maximum UID in fewer communication rounds than $\operatorname{diam}(\mathcal{S})$.
-The algorithm is formally stated as follows.
+This process goes on for diam(S) rounds, to ensure that every agent receives the maximum UID.
+Note that there are networks for which all agents receive the message with the maximum UID in fewer communication rounds than diam(S).
+The algorithm is formally stated as follows: